 Podcasting and vlogging, to the novice, may not sound a lot different.
-But to be honest, there is quite a difference between the two, and the one major point being one is in the audio format and the other one is a video.
-Both are content-driven but the delivery differs.
+But to be honest, there is quite a difference between the two, and the one central point is in the audio format, and the other one is a video.
+Both are content-driven, but the delivery differs.
 As a result, a podcast’s application or usage scenario could also be different from a vlog.
-In this article, we’ll get introduced to podcasting and YouTube vlogging and get to know the difference between podcasting and YouTube vlogging.
+In this article, we’ll get introduced to podcasting and YouTube vlogging and get to know the difference between the two.

 What is Podcasting?

-Podcasting is just audio – you can call it online radio, in fact.
+Podcasting is just audio – you can call it online radio.
 In other words, it is vlogging’s audio version.
-The word “podcast” was coined in 2003 by Ben Hammersely, who worked for The Guardian.
-People who would like to have their voice heard by the general public but are not confident showing up on a computer screen would find podcasting a good alternative route.
+The term “podcast” was coined in 2003 by Ben Hammersley, who worked for The Guardian.
+People who would like to have their voice heard by the general public but are not confident showing up on a computer screen would find podcasting an excellent alternative route.
 This format can be used for oral storytelling, hosting prerecorded Q&A forums, interviewing others, etc.

 What is Vlogging?

-• Stimulating – A vlog is visual and therefore a lot more stimulating.
-It lets you engage with your viewers a lot more personally since the audience sees your face.
+• Stimulating – A vlog is visual and, therefore, a lot more stimulating.
+It lets you engage with your viewers a lot more personal since the audience sees your face.
 The visual aspect goes a long way in helping build trust.

-• Live – A vlog can be live and with video platforms letting vloggers interact with the general audience live, this trend has caught up big time.
+• Live – A vlog can be live, and with video platforms letting vloggers interact with the general audience live, this trend has caught up.
 A live video has its advantages over a regular recorded video.
 For instance, live vlogs can be a lot more interactive and intuitive.

-• Time-Consuming – A 5-minute vlog could take quite some time to package and deliver, especially if it entails good amount of editing.
+• Time-Consuming – A 5-minute vlog could take quite some time to package and deliver, mainly if it entails a good amount of editing.
 Shooting is just one aspect of a vlog.
-Besides shooting, you’ll have to prepare the script, take care of lighting and audio, edit the clips, etc. For a novice, this can be quite overwhelming.
+Besides shooting, you’ll have to prepare the script, take care of lighting and audio, edit the clips, etc. For a novice, this can be pretty overwhelming.

-• Competitive Space – Uploading a video and getting noticed in the sea of other vloggers is not easy.
-There are a lot more vloggers and video content creators and the space is quite competitive.
-Again, for someone who is just starting out with vlogs, it could take some patience and effort to reap the benefits of all the work put in.
+• Competitive Space – Uploading a video and getting noticed in the sea of other bloggers is not easy.
+There are a lot more vloggers and video content creators, and the space is quite competitive.
+Again, someone just starting with vlogs could take some patience and effort to reap the benefits of all the work put in.

-You probably know what is the difference between podcasting and YouTube vlogging.
-Both vlogging podcasting have their positives and pitfalls.
+You probably know what the difference between podcasting and YouTube vlogging is.
+Both vlogging podcasting has its positives and pitfalls.
 If you’re not sure what route to take, look into your subject matter.
 If it’s more personal and in-depth, a podcast would be ideal.
 And if the content is supposed to be informative and short, vlogging is the way to go.
-Also consider how comfortable you are with the two.
+Also, consider how comfortable you are with the two.